mechinn/mechinn.github.io/resume.md

 - I completely rewrote the project's scheduled batch jobs translating them from C# to Java to align with the team's expertise and designing a library to make creating new jobs in the future easy.

 #### Service Delivery
-- I workd with the Application Development and Infrastructure teams to make sure that Mortgage Banking's Information Management applications are all working
+- I worked with the Application Development and Infrastructure teams to make sure that Mortgage Banking's Information Management applications are all working
 - I contributed information to monthly Service Delivery Reviews which were reviewed by the CIO of Mortgage Banking and his directors
 - I reviewed many Change Requests to make sure unclear and/or incorrect implementations were put into Production

 #### Teradata Database Administrator
-- I was introduced to Teradata by being part of the Run the Engine team which works on maintaining the Databases though support ticket resoultion and actively monitoring the system for issues.
+- I was introduced to Teradata by being part of the Run the Engine team which works on maintaining the Databases though support ticket resolution and actively monitoring the system for issues.
 - I was then moved to a new Engineering Team where I was first tasked with rewriting the Backup solution around TARA for the Production Database
 - I was then tasked with creating a process and automating as much as possible to restore the full backups of the database that were done once a week and restore them into the Disaster Recovery environment as a temporary process until the project that was creating a 24 hour SLA process to keep DR in sync using Unity Datamover.